DenisGorbachev/money-tree/README.md

 ## How to play

 1. Start a new game.
-1. Choose your seed investment (how much money do you want to play with initially)
+1. Add seed investment (your starting money).
 1. Click "Grow".
-1. Watch your seed investment grow by 1% per minute.
+1. Watch your seed investment grow by +1% per minute.
 1. Click "Harvest" to withdraw your money.

 Note: your tree may catch fire.
-In this case, you have 5 minutes to extinguish the fire by adding more liquidity.
-If you don't, the tree will burn down.
-If you do, you can continue playing (and watch your capital grow even faster).
+In this case, you will have 5 minutes to extinguish the fire by adding more liquidity.
+If you don't extinguish the fire, the tree will burn down.
+If you extinguish the fire successfully, you can continue playing (and watch your capital grow even faster).

 ## Example playthrough